What is a Spammy Website? Have You Done a Website Spam Check Lately?

 * Example: 5.7 means websites with this are 5.7x more likely to be spam than a site without it.

-The makers of the tool have actually calculated the probability of spam based on the number of flags your site might trigger.
-Here’s how their website spam check might rank your website:
+The tool’s creators calculated the probability of spam based on the number of flags your site may trigger.
+Here’s how their spam check might rank your website:

 - 0-4 factors: less than 7.5% chance of spam